 Who God Is.

 I grew up in a Christian home.
-Both of my parents are Christians, my dad is a deacon at my home church and my mom has always worked in some capacity with kids at church.
-All of my brothers are Christians, one is in full-time ministry as well.
+Both of my parents are Christians, my dad is a deacon at my home church, and my mom has always worked in some capacity with kids at church.
+All of my brothers are Christians; one is in full-time ministry as well.
 I never recall a time where conversations about Jesus and the Christian faith were not a part of my life.
-I was truly saved at the young age of six years old.
-Just to be clear, “saved” means that you have come to point where you admitted you are a sinner in need of saving from your sins which separate you from a right relationship with God.
+I was genuinely saved at the young age of six years old.
+To be clear, “saved” means that you have come to point where you admitted you are a sinner in need of saving from your sins which separate you from a right relationship with God.
 You have believed in your heart and confessed with your mouth that Jesus is Lord.
-He is Lord of your life, the old has gone and the new has come (2 Corinthians 5:17).
+He is Lord of your life, the old has gone, and the new has come (2 Corinthians 5:17).

 Life is hard, no doubt.
 There have been (and will be) seasons in my own life that I ask, “God, what are doing right now?”
-Typically these are asked in hard and difficult seasons.
+Typically these are requested in hard and difficult seasons.
 This does not mean God doesn’t care or is absent from your reality.
 Just because my thoughts about God may change or the way I perceive Him may change, doesn’t mean God changes.
 Pursue Him with all your heart.
-Seek to truly know Him, you won’t regret it.
+Seek to know Him honestly; you won’t regret it.

-Isaiah 55:8 (HCSB), “For My thoughts are not your thoughts, and your ways are not My ways.”
-This is the Lord’s declaration.
+Isaiah 55:8 (ESV), “For my thoughts are not your thoughts, neither are your ways my ways, declares the Lord.”